oplS17projects/Simple-Gomoku/README.md

 - [ ] I’ll be focus on the internal structure, might add other stuffs if needed.

 ### Ruowei Zhang @rz999
-- [x] GUI/base Create the frame, draw the board on canvas, pict draw the stones.
+- [x] GUI/base Create the frame, draw the board on canvas, draw the stones using icon.
-- [ ] Mode option and start stop options.
+- [ ] Mode option and start/stop options.
 Any other frame work.
-- [ ] GUI mouseevent draw the stone connected with Xiaoling’s board class
+- [ ] Use GUI mouseevent draw the stone and make connection with Xiaoling’s classes.
-- [ ] Music or sound effects during the game or at the end(winning)
+- [ ] Music or sound effects during the game or at the end(winning).

 ### Together